 There can be no religion without sincerity.
 The righteousness of Christ, which is imputed to us, is a breastplate against the arrows of divine wrath.

 The righteousness of Christ implanted in us fortifies the heart against the attacks of Satan.
 Resolution should be like greaves or armor for the legs; and to maintain his position or to march forward on steep paths, the feet must be shod with the preparation of the gospel of peace.

-He submits and mortifies evil desires and blasphemous thoughts as they rise within; and answers incredulity and error, since assault from outside.
+He submits and mortifies evil desires and blasphemous thoughts as they rise within; and answers incredulity and error, and assault from outside.

 A simple text, well understood, and rightly applied, both destroys a temptation or an objection, and subdues the most formidable adversary.
 Prayer should fix all the other parts of our Christian armor.
 There are other duties of religion, and of our stations in the world, but moments of prayer must be kept up to date.

 And we must do it by the grace of God the Holy Spirit, in dependence on, and in accordance with his teaching.
-We must preserve in particular requests, despite discouragements.
+We must persevere in particular requests, despite discouragements.
 We should pray, not for ourselves, but for all the saints.
-Our enemies are powerful, and we are weak, but our Redeemer is almighty, and in the power of his mighty they can overcome.
+Our enemies are powerful, and we are weak, but our Redeemer is Almighty, and in the power of His mighty they can overcome.
 For which we must awaken ourselves.
 Have we not, when God has called, often neglected to answer?
 Let us think about these things, and continue our prayers patiently.

 - The Lord is my shepherd; I shall not want.

 - He maketh me to lie down in green pastures: he leadeth me beside the still waters.